mmckegg/level-match-index/README.md

 }))
 ```

 Now lets specify some indexes.
 Decide what attributes you want to query your objects by, and what attributes to filter by.
+You can use any filter supported by [JSON Filter](https://github.com/mmckegg/json-filter).

 ```js
 var indexes = [